Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Computer_Vision/conclude.md

 - Goal: to find the parameters $\theta=[\mu,\sum,v]$ from training data $x_1...I$ . $\mu$ is the mean, $\sum$ is the ==covariance==, $v$ is degrees of freedom.
 - E-step: We maximize the bound on data with respect to distribution $q_i(h_i)$ by finding the posterior probability distribution $Pr(h_i|x_i,\theta)$ ==of each hidden variable== given that obversed data $x_i$ and current parameters setting $\theta$. $Pr(h_i|x_i,\theta)$ use gamma distribution as a prior probability for ==scaling factor==.
-- M-step: We maximize the bound on data with respect with parameters.
+- M-step: We maximize the bound on data with respect to parameters.
 We update $\mu$ and $\sum$ by ==the average of data weighted by expectation from E-step==.
 Because no closed-form solution for v, we use grid search to find the best value v which maximizes the likelihood.
 - Alternate E-step and M-step until the bound on data no longer increases and the parameters no longer change.